Below are the Notice of Privacy Practice notifications for the following physician groups.

 - Most sharing of psychotherapy notes

-In addition, mental health records may be withheld from you if your provider determines that disclosure would be detrimental to you.
+In addition, mental health records may be withheld from you if your physician determines that disclosure would be detrimental to you.

 Our Uses and Disclosures